vmware/captive-web-view/forApple/readme.md

         self.launch(MainViewController.self)

+2. Remove the scene session life cycle methods from your AppDelegate.
+Xcode might have added them by default, as follows.

+        // MARK: UISceneSession Lifecycle

+        func application(_ application: UIApplication, configurationForConnecting connectingSceneSession: UISceneSession, options: UIScene.ConnectionOptions) -> UISceneConfiguration {
+            ...
+        }

+        func application(_ application: UIApplication, didDiscardSceneSessions sceneSessions: Set<UISceneSession>) {
+            ...
+        }

+    Delete the MARK and the methods.

-2. Remove the UIMainStoryboard setting from the Info.plist file.
+3. Remove the UIMainStoryboard setting from the Info.plist file.
-3. Remove the Main.storyboard file from the project.
+4. Remove the Main.storyboard file from the project.

 Legal
 =====